JesusAcuna/Date_Fruit_Classification_Keras/README.md

 </p>

 <p align="justify">
-Next, I'll explain how to install pipenv, and create an environment for a python project.
+Next, I'll explain how to install pipenv.
 Before starting , first we need to install pip, which is a package-management system to install python packages.
 Run these codes in the console.
 </p>